worron/awesome-config/README.md

 There are lot shared parts between configs and themes, pay attention to `require` directives.

-[Xephyr](https://freedesktop.org/wiki/Software/Xephyr/) is excellent tool for Awesome WM deep customization.
+[Xephyr](https://freedesktop.org/wiki/Software/Xephyr/) is excellent tool for `awesome` deep customization.

 ## Themes
-This config isn't compatible with standard Awesome WM themes and its themes not compatible with default config.
+This config isn't compatible with standard `awesome` themes and its themes not compatible with default config.

 #### Structure